deranjer/OpenVPN-PHP-Management-Gui/README.md

 If running a Debian based-system (apt-get based), the script will run apt-get install openvpn for you.

+Recommended packages to install for Debian Systems:

+lsb-relase: For getting name and version of release
+sudo:  For the installer php script

 See http://www.youtube.com/watch?v=dNWub40l_GQ to see a video of OpenVPN-PHP-Gui in action (may be an older version).